irajs/DASH-IF-IOP/90-Security.inc.md

 This problem record SHOULD be returned by a license server if the proof of authorization (if any) attached to a license request is not sufficient to authorize the use of any of the requested content keys.
 The `detail` field SHOULD explain what exactly was the expectation the caller failed to satisfy (e.g. no token provided, token has expired, token is for disabled tenant).

-Note: If the authorization token authorizes only a subset of requested keys, a license server should not signal a problem and simply return only the authorized subset.
+Note: If the authorization token authorizes only a subset of requested keys, a license server does not signal a problem and simply returns only the authorized subset of content keys.

 When encountering this problem, a DASH client SHOULD discard whatever authorization token was used, acquire a new [=authorization token=] and retry the license request.
 If no authorization service URL is available, this indicates a DASH service or client misconfiguration (as clearly, an [=authorization token=] was expected) and the problem SHOULD be escalated for operator attention.